Prisoner's dilemma: Sport

 Doping in sport has been cited as an example of a prisoner's dilemma.
 Two competing athletes have the option to use an illegal and/or dangerous drug to boost their performance.
 If neither athlete takes the drug, then neither gains an advantage.
-If only one does, then that athlete gains a significant advantage over their competitor, reduced by the legal and/or medical dangers of having taken the drug.
-If both athletes take the drug, however, the benefits cancel out and only the dangers remain, putting them both in a worse position than if neither had used doping.
+If only one does, then that athlete gains a significant advantage over the competitor, reduced by the legal and/or medical dangers of having taken the drug.
+But if both athletes take the drug, the benefits cancel out and only the dangers remain, putting them both in a worse position than if neither had doped.

-In a conversation with Ken Griffey Jr. after the 1998 MLB season, Barry Bonds expressed his frustration with other players' use of steroids.
-Bonds stated "I had a helluva season last year, and nobody gave a crap.
-Nobody.
-As much as I've complained about McGwire and Canseco and all of the bull with steroids, I'm tired of fighting it.
-I turn 35 this year.
-I've got three or four good seasons left, and I wanna get paid.
-I'm just gonna start using some hard-core stuff, and hopefully it won't hurt my body.
-Then I'll get out of the game and be done with it."
-Bonds found himself in the prisoner's dilemma that is doping in baseball, the feeling that he has to use steroids so that his competitors don't have such a significant advantage over him, putting him on an even playing field, though everyone is worse off than if no one had used steroids at all.